TheAlexDev23/japm/README.md

 JAPM is different from other package managers in the sense that it uses ncurses to create a TUI and represent information in a more organized and better looking way.

+However if you want to use it without ncurses it can also work as a normal comand-line package manager.

 A package is a .json file usually saved in a remote repository, by default it is [Japm Official Packages](https://github.com/TheAlexDev23/japm-official-packages)

 # JAPM necessary milestones